HUD $100 Down Payment Home Purchase Program

 Tip: Be sure to budget for closing costs and any potential repairs.
 While the down payment is minimal, there may be other expenses to consider.

-As we move into 2024, there are a few important updates to the HUD $100 Down Payment Program that you should be aware of:
+As we move into 2026, there are a few important updates to the HUD $100 Down Payment Program that you should be aware of: If using the official HUD process, complete the required inspections and lender tasks, and go through underwriting and closing.
+Each step is subject to the seller’s (home), the buyer’s financing (repairs), and the current market’s activity (financing) for the overall timeline.

 Expanded Eligibility for Good Neighbor Next Door Program